Skip to main content

 The 60-second version

 Genuine, sustained laughter produces small but reproducible changes in immune markers: increased natural-killer (NK) cell activity, decreased cortisol, increased salivary IgA, and reduced inflammatory cytokines.
 The magnitude is modest, the duration is short (hours, not days), and the studies are mostly small.
 Laughter is not a substitute for sleep, exercise, or vaccination.
 But the published evidence supports a small additive immune-modulating effect alongside the better-established mood and cardiovascular benefits.
-The practical translation is undramatic: regular laughter — From connection, comedy, or play — Is genuinely good for you in the same way that a good night's sleep or a walk in the park is good for you.
+The practical translation is undramatic: regular laughter — from connection, comedy, or play — is genuinely good for you in the same way that a good night's sleep or a walk in the park is good for you.

 The claim